harris-junseo-lee/harris-junseo-lee.github.io/_pages/publications.md

 - [Google Scholar](https://scholar.google.co.kr/citations?user=mal5ZI8AAAAJ&hl=ko) provides a full list under chronological/citations order.
 - Co-first authors with equal contributions are marked with an star (✶).
 - Alphabetic ordering in theoretical computer science is indicated by (α−β).
-- Corresponding authors are marked with a dagger (†).
 - Selected publications are labeled by :books:.

 ---